rogerleecormier/tanstack-portfolio/src/content/projects/project-analysis.md

 ## 📝 Project Overview

-This project analyzes a dataset of 4,000 real-world project records to explore how budget correlates with project complexity.
+This project analyzes a dataset of 4,000 real-world project records to explore how budget correlates with **project complexity**.
 The goal is to surface patterns in budget allocation across projects and visualize how often projects fall into specific budget tiers.

 ## ❓ Problem Statement